What to Expect at Your First OB Visit

-Your first appointment, generally between 8 and 12 weeks, will include a complete medical history and a thorough physical, including a pelvic exam, breast exam, urine test, pap smear and blood work.
+Your first OB appointment, generally between 8 and 12 weeks, will include a complete medical history and a thorough physical, including a pelvic exam, breast exam, urine test, pap smear and blood work.
 This is to check your overall health and identify any factors that put you at risk for pregnancy, birth or fetal complications.
-Based on this, your doc will discuss possible genetic testing and any specific warning signs and symptoms to watch for.
+Based on this, your doctor will discuss possible genetic testing and any specific warning signs and symptoms to watch for.
 You may also have an ultrasound.
-Based on the time of your last period, the doc will give an estimated (we said estimated!) due date.
+Based on the time of your last period, your OB will give an estimated (we said estimated!) due date.

 The first visit is also a time to ask lots of questions and any discuss lifestyle changes or restrictions you may need to observe during pregnancy.
 Based on your health and risk factors, you and your doctor will work out a schedule for subsequent appointments.